Vehicles On Beaches - Rules

 Across the Bay of Plenty beaches there are lots of vehicle access routes to the beach.
 Some are official access points, with signs, sand ladders and fences protecting the dunes.
 But many others are unofficial, carved up by vehicles driving up and down the beach.
 The four territorial authorities are improving the official accessways, and trying to close off the unofficial accessways to limit further environmental damage.
 Some unofficial accessways may be suitable for converting into official accessways, with signs and facilities like carparking and toilets to encourage their use.

-Bay of Plenty Regional Council and the territorial authorities will map the official accessways and signpost them across the region, so vehicle drivers can easily find out the best routes to get to their favourite fishing spot, or other coastal activity.
+Bay of Plenty Regional Council and territorial authorities will map the official accessways and signpost them across the region, so vehicle drivers can easily find out the best routes to get to their favourite fishing spot, or other coastal activity.

-At the moment, Bay of Plenty Regional Council can issue fines to people breaking the regional foreshore rule.
+Bay of Plenty Regional Council can issue fines to people breaking the regional foreshore rule.
 The four coastal territorial authorities can forward people to the district court for a fine for breaching their rules.
 The police have a wide range of powers, like instant fines, court action and arrest for people acting dangerously or illegally.